mcci-catena/mcci-catena-4430/extra/catena-message-port1-format-22.md

 byte | description
 :---:|:---
 0    | magic number 0x22
 1..4 | four bytes of time-stamp of measurement from RTC, expressed as seconds since the POSIX epoch (1970-01-01 00:00Z).
-See time discussion below.
+See [timekeeping](#timekeeping) discussion below.
+This is expressed as a [`uint32`](#uint32)
-5    | a single byte, interpreted as a bit map indicating the fields that follow in bytes 6..*
+5    | a single byte, interpreted as a bit map indicating the fields that follow in bytes 6..*.
 6..* | data bytes; use bitmap to map these bytes onto fields.

 ### Timekeeping

-This is a thorny topic for scientific investigations.
+Timekeeping is a thorny topic for scientific investigations, because one day is not exactly 86,400 seconds long.
+Obviously, the difference between two instants, measured in seconds, is independent of calendar system, but converting the time of each instant into ISO date and time is **not** independent of the calendar.
+Worse is that computing systems (e.g. POSIX-based systems) focus more on easy, deterministic conversion, and so assume that there are exactly 86400 seconds/day.
+In UTC time, the solar calendar date is paramount; leap-seconds are inserted or deleted as needed to keep UTC mean solar noon aligned with astronomical mean solar noon.

+In effect, the computer observes a sequence of seconds.
+We need to correlate them to calendar time, and we need to interpret know the interval between instances.
+Let's call the sequence of seconds _interval time_, as opposed to _calendar time_.

+Let's also define an important property of sequences of seconds -- "interval-preserving" sequences are those in which, if T1 and T2 are interval second numbers, (T2 - T1) is equal to the number of ITU seconds between the times T1 and T2.

+Since the RTC runs in calendar time, but we do all our work with interval time, we must consider this.

+There are (at least) three ways of relating interval time to calendar time.

+1. Keep interval time interval-preserving, and convert to calendar time as if days were exactly 86,400 seconds long.
+(GPS is such a time scale.)
+Differences between instants (in seconds) are in ITU seconds.
+2. Keep interval time interval-preserving, but convert to calendar time accounting for leap seconds (most days are 86,400 seconds long, but some days are 86,399 seconds long, others are 86,401 seconds long).
+(UTC is such a time scale.)
+Differences between instants (in seconds) are in ITU seconds.
+3. Make interval time _not_ interval-preserving by considering leap seconds.
+A day with 86,401 ITU seconds will have two seconds numbered 86,399; a day with 86,399 ITU seconds will not have a second numbered 86,399.
+Convert to date/time as if days were exactly 86,400 seconds long.
+The difference between two instants (in interval time) is not guaranteed to be accurate in ITU seconds.

 Steve Allen's website has a number of good discussions, including:

 - [Issues involved in computer time stamps and leap seconds][T1]
 - [Two kinds of Time, Two kinds of Time Scales][T2]